G-SHWETA55/Email-System-using-File-Handling/README.md

 - Any Java IDE (VS Code / IntelliJ / Eclipse) or
 - Terminal + Text Editor (Notepad++, Sublime, etc.)

+# ✅ Strengths of This System
+•	Modular design makes it easy to maintain or expand
+•	Lightweight, no external databases required
+•	Teaches key OOP principles (encapsulation, abstraction, separation of concerns)

 # Usage
 1. Launch the application and follow the menu prompts
 2. Choose an option: